Kristina01111000/Drws_site/README.md

 	- bottom right practical earth corner "here and now corner" -"being practical is good!" underneath it
 		- added this stuff, need middle section

-- remove its free from the activity page, manually edit theme?
-- make hot links a different color, red? for now try to change just the documentary one -> leave it be for now

 - created powerpoint course, additional free course?
 	- look at it to see if it is good
 	- make some quiz questions for the powerpoint course